Interacting Dirac Materials: Interacting Dirac materials

-In order to analyze the effect of the Coulomb interaction on the bosonic Dirac bands, we rewrite the Hamiltonian (Eq.~\ref{eq.24}) in the diagonal basis and consequently focus on a subset of all the scattering processes, that are relevant at low temperature.
-We notice that there are eight different scattering processes (see Appendix.\ref{sec:Appcoulomb} for details of the derivation) that take part for the Coulomb interaction in the diagonal basis.
-However, as we are interested in the low temperature dynamics, all of these scattering channels are not relevant.
-We assume that one of the interacting bosons ($d_{\vk'}$) is always excited by the thermal energy; and due to low temperature will be occupied near the bottom of the band-structure as illustrated in Fig.~\ref{fig:Spectrum}a.
+To analyze the effect of the Coulomb interaction on the Dirac spectrum, the Hamiltonian (Eq.~\ref{eq.24}) is rewritten in the diagonal basis.
+We focus on a subset of the scattering processes which are relevant at low temperature (see~\ref{sec:Appcoulomb} for the details).
+We notice that there are eight different scattering processes that take part in the Coulomb interaction in the diagonal basis.
+We assume that one of the interacting bosons ($d_{\vk'}$) is always excited by the thermal energy, and due to low temperature will be occupied near the bottom of the band-structure as illustrated in Fig.~\ref{fig:Spectrum}a.
 The other bosonic excitations can, in principle, be created anywhere in the band-structure using some external source (\textit{viz.} in case of magnons, this external source could be inelastic neutron scattering).
 Under this approximation, we retain only three of all the scattering channels (see Eq.\ref{appeq.27}) as

-where the angles $\Phi, \&\, \Psi$ are defined in the Appendix.~\ref{sec:Appcoulomb}.
-Assuming the strength of the Coulomb interaction is small compared to kinetic energy (${e^*}^2/\epsilon_0a_s < t$, where $a_s$ is the Born scattering length) , we set up a second order perturbation theory to analyze the consequent renormalization of the bare Dirac spectrum.
-The self-energy for the respective channels are derived in Appendix.~\ref{sec:Appcoulomb} as
+where the angles $\Phi, \&\, \Psi$ are defined in \ref{sec:Appcoulomb}.
+Assuming the strength of the Coulomb interaction is small compared to kinetic energy (${e^*}^2/\epsilon_0a_s < t$, where $a_s$ is the Born scattering length), we set up a second-order perturbation theory.
+The self-energy for the respective channels are derived in~\ref{sec:Appcoulomb} as

-We notice that the temperature dependence of the self-energy for each of the three channels is governed by the factor $\sum_{\vk'}b(\varepsilon^d_{\vk'})$; where the dispersion for the thermally excited bosons is approximated as $\varepsilon^d_{\vk'} \approx \frac{3}{4}t|\vk'|^2$ as illustrated in Fig.~\ref{fig:Spectrum}a.
-However, the integral of this Bose-distribution in two-dimensions leads to a divergent self-energy contribution following Eq.~\ref{eq.26}.
-We notice that this divergence can be removed if we suitably renormalize our bosonic Hamiltonian.
-At first, we evaluate the integral in arbitrary dimension $2+\epsilon$, as following
+We notice that the temperature dependence of the self-energy in all the three channels is governed by the factor $\sum_{\vk'}b(\varepsilon^d_{\vk'})$; where the dispersion for the thermally excited bosons is approximated as $\varepsilon^d_{\vk'} \approx \frac{3}{4}t|\vk'|^2$.
+To evaluate this integral, we introduce an infrared cut-off $k_0 \sim L^{-1}$, where $L$ is the linear system size.
+The integral is consequently evaluated as